Research Partner Organisations

 University of cambridge

-The Transmissible Cancer Group in the Department of Veterinary Medicine at Cambridge, led by Dr. Elizabeth Murchison, conducts ground-breaking research on the evolution and genetics of directly transmissible cancers such as Devil Facial Tumor Disease.
+The Transmissible Cancer Group in the Department of Veterinary Medicine at Cambridge, led by Dr. Elizabeth Murchison, conducts ground-breaking research on the evolution and genetics of directly transmissible cancers such as Devil Facial Tumour Disease.
 Their research, which incorporates approaches from the fields of genetics, genomics and molecular biology, continues to expand our understanding of how DFTD arose and how it is evolving over time — crucial information for researchers working on DFTD treatment and vaccine option, as well as for cancer researchers more generally.

 university of new south wales